apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 BookKeeper provides [persistent message storage](concepts-architecture-overview.md#persistent-storage) for Pulsar.

-Each Pulsar broker needs to have its own cluster of bookies.
+Each Pulsar broker needs its own cluster of bookies.
 The BookKeeper cluster shares a local ZooKeeper quorum with the Pulsar cluster.

 ### Configure bookies